with Bridget O’Malley

 Wear clothing that can get dirty and shoes that can get wet (i.e. rubber boots, garden clogs, etc.).
 Participants need to return to pick up their paper on Saturday, 10/28, or later in The Shop at MCBA to allow the wet sheets of paper time to dry while pressed flat for a few days.

 Please note that papermaking is a wet and physical process that involves repeated lifting and bending.
 Accommodations can be made for individuals with specific needs (please share these when registering) and we encourage all abilities to participate in ways that feel safe and comfortable.

 All skill levels welcome

 Certificate: 7 hours, Category A or B; fulfills the Core papermaking requirement

-$78 for scholarship participants (10% discount for MCBA members) + $45 materials fee
+$86 for BIPOC/Financial scholarship participants (10% discount for MCBA members) + $45 materials fee

-All in-person program participants are required to wear a mask while in MCBA’s studios.
-See our COVID Safety Guidelines for more information.
+Masks are strongly recommended for program participants working close to others in MCBA’s studios.
+See our Covid Safety Guidelines for more information.

 Please note: Registration closes 10/16 at midnight (CT).